WilliamRagstad/Font-Manager/README.md

 projects have helped develop Font Manager:

 - Kliu - developer of FontReg ([source code here](http://code.kliu.org/misc/fontreg/)).
-- BananaGaming ([Maxim](https://twitter.com/BananaGamingCS)) - For his input & suggestions on how to improve the layout, design and simplicity for Version 3.0!🎉
+- BananaGaming ([Maxim](https://twitter.com/BananaGamingCS)) - For his input & suggestions on how to improve the design for Version 3.0!🎉

 #### 2.3 Community